PAFTA/Practical-Advice-For-The-Abused./README.md

 **It's Simple: Send us an email at: PAFTAguide@gmail.com with the words "Guide Request" in the subject line, to get our free guide right into your inbox!**

+All donations help us continue this great work!